neodym/Ruby-HomeMatic-XMLRPC/README.md

 Ruby-Homematic-XMLRPC
 =====================

 A simple Ruby script that lets you take control over your Homematic home automation system.
-It is using the fast XMLRPC-API provided by the CCU.
+It is using the XMLRPC-API provided by the CCU.